 What is the fee?

 For an initial consultation, I allow up to 75 minutes and the fee is £55.
 The fee for ongoing sessions is £45 per session.
 I am able to work with a small number of clients at a reduced fee.
-Please let me know if you wish to discuss.
+Please let me know if you wish to discuss this.

 What happens during a session?

 During a counselling session, you are encouraged to talk freely about whatever problems have brought you to get in touch or whatever might be on your mind.
 In time limited-counselling, the sessions may have a more focused feel.
 It is the counsellor’s role to listen carefully and provide a space and relationship in which you feel safe to connect with, explore and express your thoughts and feelings.
 You will not be given advice, but invited to find your own answers, tell your own story and find more fulfilling and rewarding ways to live your life.